alpacaJin/mu-rc-car/README.md

 - Diagonal movement capabilities
   - goAheadRight(), goAheadLeft(), goBackRight(), and goBackLeft(): Adjusts the speed differential between the two sides of the car

+### Bluetooth Module Integration

+A Bluetooth module enables wireless communication between the RC car and a custom mobile application, allowing for remote operation.

+- Reception of command signals from a mobile application, which are then interpreted by the car's microcontroller to execute specific movements or speed adjsutments
+- Support for a broad range of commands, enabling not only directional control but also speed variations and immediate stop actions

 ## Installation